Example load rules

 Using domain names

 If a site consists of several domains, you may need to create a load rule to load tags for pages in a specific domain.
-The following example shows a load rule for pages in domain1.com
+The following example shows a load rule for pages in domain1.com:

 Using domain and pathname

-To load tags on the homepage for domain1.com
+To load tags on the homepage for domain1.com, use the following rule:

 Using pathname to specify a section of a domain

-To load tags on pages in the support
+To load tags on pages in the support section of domain1, use the following rule:

 Using pathname and hash, or query string

-or when there is a query string that contains support=true
+To load tags for support pages containing a section named section2 or when there is a query string that contains support=true, use the following rule:

 Using time-based conditions